List of active United States naval aircraft

-The list of United States Navy aircraft contains types currently used by the United States Navy.
+This is a list of United States Navy aircraft.
+It does not include naval aircraft operated by the other two naval services of the United States; the United States Marine Corps (USMC) and United States Coast Guard (USCG).
+For the aircraft of those services, see United States Marine Corps Aviation#Current inventory and List of equipment of the United States Coast Guard#Aircraft.
 For a complete list of naval aircraft designated under pre-1962 United States Navy designation systems, see List of United States Navy aircraft designations (pre-1962); for aircraft without formal designations, see List of undesignated military aircraft of the United States.
 For a list of all naval aircraft designated under the post-1962 unified Department of Defense designations, see List of military aircraft of the United States.